Calm, controlled and focused. A "workaholic goody two-shoes". Absolutely committed, perhaps too much, to her job.

 "It's just the way it's happened in my life and I'm very happy with where I am."

-The NSW Premier made the revelations at the Independent Commission Against Corruption (ICAC) inquiry, which is currently investigating whether former member for Wagga Wagga Daryl Maguire used his position for personal gain, confirming their relationship began in 2015 and was severed just a few months ago.
+The former NSW Premier made the revelations at the Independent Commission Against Corruption (ICAC) inquiry, which is currently investigating whether former member for Wagga Wagga Daryl Maguire used his position for personal gain, confirming their relationship began in 2015 and was severed in 2020.

 Gladys also said she kept their relationship under wraps as she is a "very private person."